 - Smallholding Weekend: two days of practical fun on the farm

-- Living with Livestock – an introduction to sheep, pigs and cattle: two day course
+- An introduction to sheep, pigs and cattle: two day course

 - Cattle for Beginners: one day course